Musikari/King-County-House-Sales-Analysis/README.md

 * Most houses were in average condition and the houses with very good condition had the highest prices.

-## Regression Model
 * The multiple linear regression model is better than the two simple regression models as it had a higher R-squared value.
 This shows that categorical variables had a positive effect on the prices as illustrated in the univariate analysis.

 * Therefore adding these variables to the predictive model made the model to be a bit stronger.

+## Recommendation
-* In conclusion the real estate agency should review the sqft_living, sqft_living15, sqft_above, bedrooms, bathrooms, and grade when setting their house prices as there is a linear relationship between these variables.
+* In conclusion, the real estate agent should review the sqft_living, sqft_living15, sqft_above, bedrooms, bathrooms, and grade when setting their  house prices as there is a linear relationship between these variables.

 * Factors like bathrooms, bedrooms, having a waterfront, and an excellent view have a positive effect on house prices.
 Lastly, the house prices seemed to have increased in 2015 they should therefore consider inflation when setting house prices in the future.

 ## Non-Technical Presentation

 To access the non-technical presentation click here [Link](https://docs.google.com/presentation/d/1TOd9Cb0dX8W5OLbUASLv89wSEjf93IByFdxn-rfN59U/edit?usp=sharing)